tmagelinski/tmagelinski-src/content/authors/admin/_index.md

 #  url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the dynamics of social networks, community detection, and coordinated information operations.
+bio: My research interests include the dynamics of social networks, heterogeneous graph emebdding, and coordinated information operations.

 # Interests to show in About widget
 interests:
 - Dynamic Community Detection
-- Heterogeneous Networks
+- Heterogeneous Networks and Embeddings
-- Heterogeneous Graph Embedding
+- Responsible AI
 - Detection of Coordination on Social Media

 # Education to show in About widget